DistJoin: A Decoupled Join Cardinality Estimator based on Adaptive Neural Predicate Modulation: Motivation Preliminaries

+(\romannumeral 2) Accuracy.
+Although learned estimators generally achieve higher accuracy than conventional methods, some approaches compromise accuracy to maintain efficiency or updatability.
+Beyond mean estimation error, the scalability of model accuracy is crucial, particularly in addressing long-tail error distributions and managing error growth rates across varying join sizes and cardinality ranges.

-\textbf{Accuracy:} While all learned methods surpass conventional approaches, accuracy varies significantly.
-Query-driven methods like MSCN~\cite{MSCN} typically exhibit lower accuracy than modern data-driven methods.
-The extreme cardinality ranges in workloads containing both equi and non-equi joins (from 1 to 1e33, as shown in \autoref{tab:Workloads}) present substantial challenges.
+Query-driven methods~\cite{MSCN,ALECE} typically exhibit lower accuracy than modern data-driven methods in scenarios with both equi and non-equi join queries.
+The extreme cardinality ranges (from 1 to 1e32, as shown in \autoref{tab:Workloads}) present substantial challenges.
 Even with logarithmic transformation and Min-Max normalization, such ranges demand exceptional model precision.
-Our experiments reveal that MSCN, as a representative query-driven method, produces unusable errors for non-equi joins.
+Our experiments reveal that MSCN, as a classic query-driven method, produces unusable errors for non-equi joins.
+While the most representative query-driven method, ALECE, also suffers from a serious long-tail error distribution problem.
 Among data-driven methods, autoregressive approaches like NeuroCard~\cite{NeuroCard} generally outperform SPN-based methods but still face challenges with sampling coverage in large fully connected views~\cite{STATS_CEB} and invalid column value combinations.
 FactorJoin~\cite{FactorJoin} suffers from relatively high errors due to its binning strategy and its join cardinality inference design.

+(\romannumeral 3) Updatability.
+Model updating remains a significant challenge for the practical deployment of learned cardinality estimators.
+An ideal estimator should demonstrate low training costs and support flexible, on-demand updates while adapting to workload drift to minimize update frequency.

-\textbf{Updatability:} Query-driven methods, despite their generality, face significant update challenges due to their reliance on expensive query execution for training workload generation.
+Query-driven methods, despite their generality, face significant update challenges due to their reliance on expensive query execution for training workload generation.
 Workload drift or data updates necessitate complete retraining with regenerated workloads.
 While data-driven methods avoid workload drift issues, they struggle to balance update flexibility with accuracy.
 SPN-based methods like DeepDB~\cite{DeepDB} and FLAT~\cite{FLAT} offer easy updates but lag in accuracy.
 Autoregressive methods like NeuroCard~\cite{NeuroCard} couple models with entire database full outer join views, requiring complete resampling and retraining even for single-table distribution changes.
 FactorJoin~\cite{FactorJoin} improves upon this by decoupling models from the full database, achieving greater update flexibility at the cost of accuracy.
+Hybrid methods like UAE inherit the training method of NeuroCard and therefore have the same problems.